Abbé Pierre: World War II

-He was arrested twice, once in 1944 by the Nazi police in the city of Cambo-les-Bains in the Pyrénées-Atlantiques, but was quickly released and travelled to Spain then Gibraltar before joining the Free French Forces of General de Gaulle in Algeria.
+He was arrested twice, once in 1944 by the Nazi police in the town of Cambo-les-Bains in the Pyrénées-Atlantiques, but was quickly released and travelled to Spain then Gibraltar before joining the Free French Forces of General de Gaulle in Algeria.
 In the Free North Africa, he became a chaplain in the French Navy on the battleship Jean Bart in Casablanca.
-He had become an important character and symbol of the French Resistance.
+He had become an important symbol of the French Resistance.

-At the end of the war, he was awarded the Croix de guerre 1939-1945 with bronze palms and the Médaille de la Résistance.
-Like other members of the Resistance, his experience would mark him for life, teaching him the necessity of engaging himself to protect fundamental human rights through legal means and, if need be, through a sort of civil disobedience doctrine.
+At the end of the war, he was awarded the Croix de Guerre 1939–1945 with bronze palms and the Médaille de la Résistance.